-The Noodle Incident is something from the past that is sometimes referred to but never explained (or, rarely, left conspicuously unexplained until a critical plot point), with the implication that it's just too ludicrous for words
+The Noodle Incident is something from the past that is sometimes referred to but never explained, with the implication that it's just too ludicrous for words

 , and the reality that any explanation would fall short of audience expectations.
 Questions about it are often met with "You Don't Want To Know…